Sealed Secrets#

 Sealed secrets controller is running in

-, so you need to run:kubeseal --controller-name=sealed-secrets --controller-namespace=stakater-sealed-secrets --format yaml < SECRET_FILE
+stakater-sealed-secretsnamespace and sealed secrets service name issealed-secrets, so you need to run:kubeseal --controller-name=sealed-secrets --controller-namespace=stakater-sealed-secrets --format yaml < SECRET_FILEwhere:

 -